gdbroman/broman.blog/category/not-essays.md

 permalink: not-essays
 ---

-Some fiction and poems.
-Definitely not essays.
+A bunch of poems, and some fiction from times when I really bled.
+Definitely no essays here though.